ipld/ipld/data-structures/vector.md

 ### `Values()`

-Collection-spanning iteration operations are **optional** for implementations, although they are encouraged as they are generally programatically useful for ordered collections.
+Collection-spanning iteration operations are **optional** for implementations, although they are encouraged as they are generally programmatically useful for ordered collections.

 The storage order of entries in an IPLD Vector is the same as index order.
 Therefore, a `Values` operation should traverse the tree from head to tail (left to right if conceptually laid out horizontally).
 Values should be emitted from head to tail of `data` arrays in `height` of `0` nodes _only_.
 All other nodes with a `height` greater than `0` are intermediate and do not contain values so should be used for traversal only.